Probate Q&A Series

 Conclusion

 In North Carolina, medical bills and credit card debt are usually handled as claims against the deceased spouse’s estate, not automatically as the surviving spouse’s personal responsibility.
 Payment typically happens after an administrator qualifies with the Clerk of Superior Court and follows the required creditor-claim process and statutory priority rules.
-The most important next step is to open the estate with the Clerk of Superior Court so an administrator can access the individually titled bank account and address the vehicle lien without creating avoidable personal liability.
+The most important next step is usually to open the estate with the Clerk of Superior Court so an administrator can access the individually titled bank account, start the creditor-notice process, and address the vehicle lien without creating avoidable personal liability.

 Talk to a Probate Attorney